raresbb/interop/README.md

 # Testing

-There is a script for automating the test setup.
+The **FZD GUI** repository contains a testing setup script, which will start all required services and applications.
+Follow the steps below to test the project:

-1. Inside the project root execute: directory: `./test.sh`
+1. Open a terminal **inside the project root** and run `./test.sh`.
 2. There should be a total of 5 terminal tabs open by now and several programs should have started.
    - The main tab, where you executed the testing script.
    - CarMaker tab, which hosts the CarMaker application.